Kostadin-Krastev/Study/Git-commands.md

 **git switch -c** <new_branch_name>

-## Creating and pushing a branch to a remote and setting it as the upstream tracking branch
+## Pushing a branch to a remote and setting it as the upstream tracking branch

 **git push -u** <remote_name> <new_branch_name>: It is a shorthand for pushing a branch to a remote and setting it as the upstream tracking branch.